Bodyweight exercises can be a great choice for people who are interested in fitness but don’t have access to a gym.

 One Leg Bridge

-1. Lie on your back on the floor and bend both knees so that your feet rest on the floor hip width apart, near your glutes.
+1. Lie on your back on the floor and bend both knees so that your feet rest on the floor hip-width apart, near your glutes.
 Raise and extend your right leg.

-2. Brace your core, squeeze your gluteal muscle and push your hips off the floor toward the ceiling as high as you can forming a straight line from your knees to your shoulders.
+2. Brace your core, squeeze your gluteal muscle and push your hips off the floor toward the ceiling as high as you can form a straight line from your knees to your shoulders.
 Pause at the top for 1-2 seconds, then slowly lower your hips back down to the starting position.
 Do 8-12 reps, then switch sides.

 1. Starting from standard plank position, lower your body until you’re resting on your forearms.
 Keep forearms parallel to each other with hands flat on the ground.

 2. Your body should form a straight line.
 Brace your core, squeeze those glutes. hold the position as long as you can without breaking form.

 1. Get down on all fours as you would do for a pushup.
 Keeping your palms flat and hands directly under your shoulders slightly wider the shoulder-width apart.

 2. Your body should form a straight line from your head to your ankle.
 Contract your abs to prevent your butt from sticking or dipping.
 With your abs pulling in toward your spine, hold the plank position as long as you can without breaking form.

 1. Start in a standard plank position.
 Lift one leg up behind you, foot flexed, keeping your body flat and both the extended and supporting legs straight.

 2. Hold the position as long as you can without breaking the form.
 Lower the leg and repeat on the other side.